bigoren/ll-sacn-recorder/README.md

-This is a python3 script, that listens for sACN packets, aggregates them into frames, and writes the frames to a given file.
+This is a python3 scripts project, that listens for sACN packets (capture.py) or DDP packets (capture_ddp.py), aggregates them into frames, and writes the frames to a given file.

 # Install
 You need to have python 3 installed on your computer.